Ushkuyniks: History

-In 1363 Ushkuyniks launched the first Novgorodian raid along the Ob River in western Siberia.
+In 1363, the ushkuyniks launched the first Novgorodian raid along the Ob River in western Siberia.
 At the same time, the chronicles describe Karelo-Novgoridian raids on Norwegian border provinces.

 Three years later, without consulting their superiors in Novgorod, they approached Nizhny Novgorod and, wishing to punish Dmitry for his hostile action, massacred Armenian and Tatar merchants trading there.
 This led to a diplomatic row, when Dmitry demanded apologies from Novgorod Republic.

-In 1371 Ushkuyniks sacked Yaroslavl, Kostroma and other Upper Volga cities.
+In 1371, the ushkuyniks sacked Yaroslavl, Kostroma and other Upper Volga cities.
 Three years later they sailed with upwards of ninety ships to pillage the Vyatka region.
 In 1375, they defeated the militia of Kostroma and burnt the city to the ground.
 The destruction was so severe that Kostroma had to be rebuilt elsewhere.
 After that, they looted Nizhny Novgorod and sailed down the Volga to Astrakhan, where they were annihilated by a Tatar general.

-By 1391 Ushkuyniks had recovered from this reverse and felt strong enough to resume their activities.
+By 1391, the ushkuyniks had recovered from this reverse and felt strong enough to resume their activities.
 In this period Patrikas, the overlord of the Korela district, was their patron.
 In 1391 the pirates sacked both Zhukotin and Kazan.
-With Muscovy's power on the ascendant, however, Novgorod Republic was pressed into putting down their filibustering activities in the first decades of the 15th century.
+With Muscovy's power on the ascendant, the Novgorod Republic was pressed into putting down their filibustering activities in the first decades of the 15th century.
+After Novgorod was annexed by Moscow in the 1470s, Moscow acquired the legacy of the Novgorodian policy of commercial expansion to the northeast, while at the same time pursuing its policy of "gathering the Russian lands", leading to Russian eastward expansion intensifying in the following decades, especially following the conquests of the Astrakhan and Kazan khanates in the mid-16th century.
+Novgorodian pirates were succeeded by the soldiers and Cossack forces of Moscow.